 - If the map is shared with you, make sure it is shared with a group of which you are a member, and not only shared with your ArcGIS organization.

-- If the map was created by Workforce for ArcGIS, it won't be available in Collector.
+- If the map was created by ArcGIS Workforce, it won't be available in Collector.

 Available for use in Collector